hturnbull93/bank/README.md

 Test for display method to return a string in the format of a transaction row on a statement, with the time in the first column, and debit in third column when initialised with a debit keyword argument.

-- Transaction initialise takes a keyword argument debit defaulting to nil, used to set debit instance variable.
+- Transaction initialise takes another keyword argument debit defaulting to nil, used to set debit instance variable.
 - private helper method debitFormat checks if debit inst var is truthy then returns it as string with trailing space.
 - Display interpolates the debitFormat in the third column.